PBW bases and KLR algebras: Saito reflection functors

 Thanks to Lemma \ref{indpro}, we see that $F_2$ sends an indecomposable projective module of ${}_j R_{\beta}$ (regarded as an $R_{\beta}$-module) to a module with simple head (or zero).
-The image of this natural transformation surjects onto this simple head by $(\ref{psimple})$.
+The image of this simple head survives under this natural transformation by $(\ref{psimple})$.
 This forces two functors $F_1$ and $F_2$ to be isomorphic on projective objects of $R _{\beta} \mathchar`-\mathsf{gmod} _j$ by the comparison of their graded characters.
 Therefore, we conclude that they are isomorphic. \end{proof}